10 Types of Springs & Their Specific Design Uses

 The purpose of extension springs is to oppose the force and provide tensile load when an external force pulls its sides.
 These springs are loaded in tension and get stretched if a force is applied.

 Trampolines are a common application of tension springs.
 When you jump on one, the tension types of springs get extended under your load.
+This is part of why it's best to be careful what you put under the trampoline.
+Anything interfering with these springs while under tension is dangerous.

 The springs then release the energy they store from this, propelling you up in the air.
 Other common uses include garage doors, luggage scales, weight machines, levers, etc.